 The Lay Formation program began in the Roman Catholic Diocese of Saskatoon in the fall of 1987.
+The name of the program was changed in August 2019 to “Adult Faith Enrichment Program.”

-Lay Formation helps lay people to “put on the mind and heart of Jesus Christ.”
+Adult Faith Enrichment helps lay people to “put on the mind and heart of Jesus Christ.”

 In 1986 Bishop James Mahoney (right) asked Sr. Cecile Fahl, SMS, Fr.
 Gerry Wiesner, OMI, Gisele Bauche, and Fr.
 Don Hamel to design the Lay Formation program as a way to answer the call from Saint Pope John Paul to prioritize the formation of the laity as Christian disciples.
 The team joined together, collaborating on themes, topics, presenters, live-in components, prayer pieces, and Christian community development.